cyrustadjiki/Housing-Project/README.md

 This project was assigned in my Econometrics 424 Machine Learning and Prediction class Winter of 2022.

 This was our first of five projects.
-I am currently working on building better prediction models this finishing up this course.
+I am currently working on building better prediction models since this finishing up this course.

 ## Please see the following resources for an questions
 [My Report](https://raw.githack.com/cyrustadjiki/Housing-Project/master/R/Housing-Project.html)